Resilience basins of complex systems: an application to prosumer impacts on power grids

 Resilient systems can be classified by their response options: \citet{schoenmakers2021resilience} separate them into (i) tolerance and flexibility and (ii) adaptation and transformation.
 Similarly, \citet{barfuss} differentiate between \emph{persistence} resilience, \emph{adaptation} resilience, and \emph{transformation} resilience.
-Persistence resilience is the most basic and widespread notion of resilience, reflecting the \emph{passive} ability of a system to manage an adverse influence without changing itself.
-Of the three types, it is the most comparable to related concepts such as stability or elasticity.
-In contrast, the other two types of resilience implicate some kind of change that the system undergoes to \emph{actively} recover from the adverse influence: Adaptation can be understood as \emph{quantitative} changes to existing parameters within the system, while transformation means change on a \emph{qualitative} level, for example the addition or removal of certain system parts.
+Persistence/tolerance/flexibility resilience is the most basic and widespread notion of resilience, reflecting the \emph{passive} ability of a system to manage an adverse influence without changing itself.
+We argue that this actually makes this type of resilience equivalent to stability or elasticity.

+In contrast, the other types of resilience implicate some kind of change that the system undergoes to \emph{actively} recover from the adverse influence: Adaptation can be understood as \emph{quantitative} changes to existing parameters within the system, while transformation means change on a \emph{qualitative} level, for example the addition or removal of certain system parts.
 Thus, we argue that control theory is actually a study of how to achieve adaptive resilience: A system is engineered to check itself for failures (sustainant deficits) and respond to them by the means of varying the system parameters within pre-existing bounds.

-Within the many interpretations of resilience, there are generally two aspects of it which are recognized universally, as thoroughly discussed by \textcite{hodgson2015you}: On one hand \emph{resistance} against the decline of the sustainant, and on the other \emph{recovery} from low sustainant values back into the acceptable range.
-Some disciplines have historically focused their notion of resilience on only one of these aspects, which is why \textcite{ingrisch} refer to resistance-centered concepts as \emph{ecological resilience} and to those focused on recovery as \emph{engineering resilience}.
+Within the many interpretations of resilience, there are generally two aspects of it which are recognized universally, as thoroughly discussed by \citet{hodgson2015you}: On the one hand, \emph{resistance} against the decline of the sustainant, and on the other hand,\emph{recovery} from low sustainant values back into the acceptable range.
+Some disciplines have historically focused their notion of resilience on only one of these aspects, which is why \citet{ingrisch} refer to resistance-centered concepts as \emph{ecological resilience} and to those focused on recovery as \emph{engineering resilience}.